Atmosphere of Triton

 The atmosphere of Triton is the layer of gases surrounding Triton.
+Like the atmospheres of Titan and Pluto, Triton's atmosphere is composed more than 95% of nitrogen, with smaller amounts of methane and carbon monoxide.
+It hosts a layer of organic haze extending up to 30 kilometers above its surface and a deck of thin bright clouds at about 4 kilometers in altitude.
+Due to Triton's low gravity, its atmosphere is loosely bound, extending over 800 kilometers from its surface.

-The surface pressure is only 14 microbars (1.4 Pa or 0.0105mmHg), 1/70000 of the surface pressure on Earth, and it is composed of nitrogen, similar to those of Titan and Earth.
-It extends 800 kilometers above its surface.
-Observations obtained in 1998 showed an increase in temperature.
+Triton, along with Saturn's moon Titan, is one of only two moons in the Solar System known to have significant, global atmospheres.
+The surface pressure is only 14 microbars (1.4 Pa or 0.0105mmHg), 1/70000 of the surface pressure on Earth.
+Similar to the atmosphere of Pluto, Triton's atmosphere is sensitive to seasonal changes; observations obtained in 1998 showed an increase in temperature, increasing the atmosphere's density.

-Composition
+Composition and chemistry

 Nitrogen is the main gas in Triton's atmosphere.
 The two other known components are methane and carbon monoxide, whose abundances are a few hundredths of a percent of that of the nitrogen.
-Carbon monoxide, which was discovered only in 2010 by the ground-based observations, is slightly more abundant than methane.
+Carbon monoxide, which was first detected in 2010 by the ground-based observations, is slightly more abundant than methane.
 The abundance of methane relative to nitrogen increased by four to five times since 1986 due to the seasonal warming observed on Triton, which passed its southern-hemisphere solstice in 2001.
+Compositionally, Triton's atmosphere strongly resembles that of Pluto's atmosphere, being almost entirely nitrogen with minor contributions from other gasses.

 Other possible components of the Triton's atmosphere include argon and neon.
 Because they were not detected in the ultraviolet part of the spectrum of Triton obtained by Voyager 2 in 1989, their abundances are unlikely to exceed a few percent.
 In addition to the gases mentioned above, the upper atmosphere contains significant amounts of both molecular and atomic hydrogen, which is produced by the photolysis of methane.
 This hydrogen quickly escapes into the space serving as a source of plasma in the magnetosphere of Neptune.